NNU-GISA/Location-Prediction-using-Point-Cloud-Data/README.md

 Computer vision for autonomous driving.
 This project is created as a part of Research Undergraduate Projectwork.

-Keywords: Machine Learning, Deep Learning, Artificial Intelligence, Computer Vision, Convolution Neural Networks, VGG, GoogleNet, ResNet, PyTorch, PointCloud Data, Depth Images.
+Keywords: Computer Vision, Deep Learning, Convolution Neural Networks, VGG, GoogleNet, ResNet, PyTorch, PointCloud Data, Depth Images.

+## 1. Introduction

+This is a image classfication project, created in part for autonomous driving.
+It uses Computer Vision techniques